davenportw15/Pixelize/README.md

 # Pixelize
 An image pixelizer implemented using System.Draw.
-This project can be used as a library or as an console application.
+This project can be used as a library or as a console application.

 ## Example